kaaproject/kaa-rfcs/0009/README.md

         },
         {
             "name":"endpointIds",
-            "doc":"Identifiers of the endpoint(s) that got disconnected from the server", "type":{
+            "doc":"List of identifiers of endpoints that got disconnected from the server", "type":{
                 "type":"array",
                 "items":"string"